agarrharr/awesome-cli-apps/contributing.md

 # Contribution Guidelines

+Not all tools can be considered.
+The aim of the list is to provide a concise list of awesome CLI tools and apps.
+This means that suggested software should:

+- Do one thing and do it well
+- Have a free and open source license
+- Be easy to install
+- Be well documented

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.